24/7 Free consultation

 Inadequate Training

-Lack of proper training on safety procedures and equipment is unsafe for restaurant workers.
-It increases the risk of accidents and injuries significantly.
+A lack of proper training on safety procedures and equipment poses a significant risk to the safety of restaurant workers.
+It significantly increases the risk of accidents and injuries.

 Poor Maintenance and Equipment